echoedinvoker/python/day27/252-other-tk-widgets/memo.md

 ![Alt example codes bottom half](pic/03.jpg)

 - When we want to use a widget, we just use the lector sample to modify it.

   - Basically any points that need to be changed are clearly explained by comments.
   - There are some oddities that we don't need to worry about, and we don't usually change them.

+- Some widgets use IntVar objects to obtain values, with particular attention to their usage.